Work permits for employees in Germany: A complete guide for employers [2024]

 How long does it take to get a work permit in Germany?

 Residence permit processing times average about one to three months.
-This does not include the time it takes to schedule the mandatory visa interview with either the local German embassy or the immigration office (Ausländerbehörde) in Germany and to submit the visa application.
+This doesn't include the time it takes to schedule the mandatory visa interview with either the local German embassy or the immigration office (Ausländerbehörde) in Germany and to submit the visa application.
 These are two separate steps, and it’s necessary to set up an interview before applying.

 Types of work permits in Germany